keguangzhang/cse15l-lab-reports/lab-report3.md

 I chose to do web search on the options on command grep.
 The syntax for grep command is grep <pattern/string> <file>, and this command displays all the lines that contain the given pattern or string.
-The command-line options I found were -c,
+The command-line options I found were -c, -l,

 **grep -c**\